AymericNoel/kafka-app-air_pollution/README.md

 +  If you want to check the raw datas, run [Kafka consumer](./src/main/java/collection/consumer/RawDataConsumerUtils.java) if you want to display datas in real time in console.
 Or you can see them on the UI.

 +  If you want to get streams, other than the raw one, run producers in [analysis](./src/main/java/analysis) folder.
 You can check streams on the UI or running the corresponding consumers to display streams in console.
+I recommend to run the consumers from console because UI doesn't display well some double or long values...

 +  The UI is accessible on *192.168.99.100:3030* or *localhost:3030*.
+Depends on your configuration.